andrebnassis/codemirror-readonly-ranges/README.md

 # CodeMirror ReadOnly Ranges Extension
 https://www.npmjs.com/package/codemirror-readonly-ranges

-This library aims to help you dealing with readonly ranges on CodeMirror 6.
+This library aims to help you dealing with read-only ranges on CodeMirror 6.
 ## Features

-By defining readonly ranges, the extension is able to:
+By defining read-only ranges, the extension is able to:
- - preventModifyTargetRanges: Prevent any changes over the declared readonly ranges.
+ - preventModifyTargetRanges: Prevent any changes over the declared read-only ranges.
- - smartDelete: Handle delete selection by excluding the declared readonly ranges from target selection.
+ - smartDelete: Handle delete selection by excluding the declared read-only ranges from target selection.
- - smartPaste: Handle input paste by excluding the declared readonly ranges from target selection.
+ - smartPaste: Handle input paste by excluding the declared read-only ranges from target selection.

 ## Documentation